aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/mapchartprojectiontype/_index.md

 public final class MapChartProjectionType
 ```

-Represents projection type of the map chart.
+Represents the projection type of the map chart.
 ## Fields

 | Field | Description |